garrandall/popular-music-data/tracks/if-you-really-love-me-stevie-wonder.md

 Goofing around no
 Oh baby
 Playing around no
-Let me know how you feel baby (ooooh ooh)
+Let me know how you feel baby (oh oh)
 Hey oh baby
 Playing around no (oh oh)